Andy-EOS/Monzo-Google-Sheets/README.md

 2. Publish your script as a web app.

 3. Create a client on the monzo developer tools page, the redirect URL is the address of the published script.
+    Note: the created client must be a confidential client as Monzo will not allow non-confidential clients to refresh tokens.

 4. Populate and run the 'setInitial()' function and run it.
 Allow the permissions.